Iran Allows Japanese, Chinese, Indian Ships Passage Through Strait of Hormuz

-Iran has reaffirmed its offer to permit Japanese vessels to transit the Strait of Hormuz, with reports indicating Iran's readiness to assist in the passage of Japanese ships through the strategic waterway.
+Iran has reaffirmed its offer to permit Japanese vessels to transit the Strait of Hormuz under certain conditions, with Chinese and Indian tankers already allowed passage, amidst ongoing tensions in the vital maritime route.

 The Story